kurocraft0312/Brackets-Rin/README.md

 "Brackets-Rin" is a customization theme plug-in that can be used with the source code editor "Brackets".

-I made ShizukaRin Virtual Liver belonging to Ichikara Inc. as a model, and the color of the editor screen chose a purple color close to the image color of the character.
+I made Shizuka Rin Virtual Liver belonging to Ichikara Inc. as a model, and the color of the editor screen chose a purple color close to the image color of the character.

 By the way, this theme is an informal theme.